Z2PackDev/Z2Pack/doc/source/devguide/index.rst

     io.rst

-Here's an overview of the class structure, generated with `pyreverse <https://www.logilab.org/blogentry/6883>`_.
+Here's an overview of the class and package structure, generated with `pyreverse <https://www.logilab.org/blogentry/6883>`_.
 You'll have to zoom in to reasonably see anything.

+**Classes**

 .. uml:: z2pack
+    :classes:

+**Packages**

+.. uml:: z2pack
+    :packages: